 Ideally, both the camera and the subject should be perfectly still.
 So using a tripod is recommended.
 That said, I've found that the algorithm actually does a pretty good job of pattern matching photos that have been shot hand-held.
 It doesn't work every time, and if the subject or camera moves too much while the sequence is being shot you'll get an error message that "Image Composite Failed," but overall it works remarkably well.
 I shot all of the examples here hand held without a tripod.

 You'll notice that the composite image is slightly cropped from the original.
 This happens when not all the images in the sequence are perfectly aligned when shooting (when the camera's moving slightly, for example) and the software pattern matching compensates.

-It’s best to turn the flash off so that you don't get inconsistent lighting on the subject.
+It's best to turn the flash off so that you don't get inconsistent lighting on the subject.

 - New 12MP Hi-Speed Image Sensor for improved low light performance and noise reduction